devtron-labs/utilities/scripts/upgrade-prequisities/README.md

 - Ensure that you have deployed the Devtron-Backup-Chart and atleast one backup is pushed successfully.
 - Adminsistrative access to the Cluster on which Devtron is running with `kubectl` configured
-- StorageClass being used by Devtron Microservices has `allowVolumeExpansion: true` in it.
 - PVC Creation is not blocked by any Policy, if it is then exclude `devtroncd` namespace from it.

 ## Step 1: Apply the Pre-Upgrade Job